Home . GPS . Download . Business . Partners . Contact . Family . AVL . Links . History . AsOnTV

 years - enjoy !

-Here is a little mosaic of pictures from our holiday, and we hope to add more, and a video, as soon as we can.
-There are a few words below the pictures.
+Here is a little mosaic of pictures from our holiday, and there is now a short video, after a few words below the pictures.
 Enjoy! :-)

 We spent several days with our old friends Enrico and Matilda, and joined then for a day out with their Zefferana biker's club, on a day trip to the "deep south", not far from Montalbano's home in Punta Secca.
 Who would have guessed that Montalbano was a keen biker, photographer, had a shop in the town, and that we would actually meet him ?
 We had visited Punta Secca before, but this was the first time we'd spoken to him on the 'phone and actually spent time with him !
 We visited Cava Grande again, the 300 metre deep canyon near Noto.
 We walked the 2km down to the river and lovely clear lakes at the bottom (right), then walked all the way back up again!
 It was great to see familiar faces again, at places we had stayed before: Hotel Riva in Naxos, below Taormina, for five nights; Hotel La Ferla in Noto two nights - we visited "Il Buco" to eat, who introduced us to Pasta Con Sarde years ago; Then to the south and four nights in Scoglitti, at our favourite Hotel Oasi - to watch the sunsets - and visit places like Punta Secca.
 Then a lovely one day with our biker friends in Mazzarino, from where we could still see Mount Etna, even though 55 miles/88 km away ! (see below) We also checked out a wine factory, a few miles from there, via dusty pot-holed roads.
 That night we stayed just outside the town of Piazza Armarina, near the Roman villa with the floor mosaics of girls in bikinis.
 We loved the stay in the bed & breakfast named "My House in the Garden" and trying to chat with Maria in her local Sicilian Dialect - even Enrico and Matilda found it difficult! :-) That night we ate in the smallest but nicest family restuarant "da Gianna" in the town.
 Then, for the first time, we stayed with our old friends, Enrico and Matilda, with their four young men and pack of guard dogs - including "Spike", "Duke", plus Duke's two wives and a host of puppies !
-More pictures and corrections soon ! :-)
+Here is a flavour of our holiday in the 4 minute video of "Sicily in 2013".

 It was 1999 that we last saw Rome - all in one day - see below!
 We stayed in Sorrento 11 years ago, and this year we booked the usual cheap Easyjet flights, but instead of a hire-car, we took the trains and buses - more adventure!
 It was lovely to enjoy some of our favorite places - like the lemoncello forest in Sorrento :-) See the first 40 secs of their holiday video here :-)